Apostille & Notarial Certification FAQs | Document Legalization Explained

 • Vehicle Titles

-• Clerk of the County Documents
+• Clerk of Court or County Records

 • Notarized Documents